 The infographic above looks pretty dull so far, but let’s see how we can spice it up a bit more with Google Docs customization options.

-By using the “Fill” and “Border Weight” options, I was to change the color of each box and add more border to one area over the other.
+By using the “Fill” and “Border Weight” options, I was to change the color of each box and add more borders to one area over the other:

 google docs customization options

-If you want to add a chart or diagram into your Google Doc infographic, click “Insert” > “Chart”.
+If you want to add a chart or diagram to your Google Doc infographic, click “Insert” > “Chart”.

 Doing this will add a chart below the infographic rather than inside it which means your infographic won’t be a single visual asset.